This the multi-page printable view of this section. Click here to print.

 3. Open the Topic Tables action under Related.

 4. Click on Included fields.
-Message Data Content (IDM) will open and you can add the field.
+Message Data Content (IDM) will open.

 5. Go back to the Topic card and Set status to Ready.